 Make Your Own Natural Weed Killer

 Even in the best of plots, weeds will grow.
 And why wouldn't they?
 You've provided inviting soil and the sun shines on even the most reviled plant.
-If you are fighting the good fight against those unwelcome visitors, there is no shortage of chemical options for clearing the decks, but many are now seeking alternatives to commercial herbicides as we enjoy a long-overdue trend toward "greener" living.
+If you are fighting the good fight against those unwelcome visitors, there is no shortage of chemical options for clearing the decks, but many are now seeking alternative homemade weed killers to commercial herbicides as we enjoy a long-overdue trend toward "greener" living.

 Pulling weeds by hand is always the most reliable solution, but I accept that there are times when herbicides may be the practical choice.
 For small outbreaks or perimeter weeds, though, I prefer to seek out a response other than the use of synthetic chemicals.
 Fortunately, a cheap and easy natural alternative using ingredients from the pantry will get the job done.
 To a point.

 Combine ingredients in a spray bottle and treat weeds at the sunniest time of day for best results.
 When looking for a natural alternative to herbicides, a cocktail of vinegar, salt and liquid dish soap has all of the ingredients needed to quickly kill weeds.

 Acetic acid in the vinegar and the salt are both very good at drawing moisture from weeds.
 Dish soap acts as a surfactant, which is an agent that will reduce the surface tension that can cause the weed-killing concoction to bead on the leaves instead of being absorbed by the plant.

 How long does it take vinegar to kill weeds?